jonassundseth/U-net_Vitis-AI/README.md

-# Master thesis: Code base
+# Acceleration of U-net using Vitis AI: Code base
 Code base for Jonas' master thesis project.
-Running U-net on a ZCU104
+Running U-net on a Xilinx ZCU104

-## Master codebase for dummies
+## Running the code provided in the codebase
 ### Training the model:
 There are several arguments that can be parsed, use `--h` to display the options.
 To train the model with the default dataset and a dimension of 128x128 simply run:
 ```